-NOTE: If there is any logo in problem or you don't have an account on the NCL OpenStack Cloud yet, please contact NCL Support (support@ncl.sg).
+NOTE: If there is any login problem or you don't have an account on the NCL OpenStack platform yet, please contact NCL Support (support@ncl.sg).

 2.2 Create an Instance with Windows-VM-Image

 Follow below steps 2.2.1 to 2.2.3 to create an instance with a NCL public Windows-VM image.
 In this section, we use MS-Windows 10 Professional x64 as an example.